Squish for Qt Tutorials

 ) in a shared script.
 And much of the code was copied directly from the recorded test, and in some cases parametrized.

 This should be sufficient to give a flavor of writing test scripts for an AUT.
 Keep in mind that Squish provides far more functionality than we used here, (all of which is covered in the API Reference and the Tools Reference).
-And Squish also provides access to the entire public APIs of the AUT's objects.
+Squish also provides access to the entire public APIs of the AUT's objects.

 However, one aspect of the test case is not very satisfactory.
 Although embedding test data as we did here is sensible for small amounts, it is rather limiting, especially when we want to use a lot of test data.
 Also, we didn't test any of the data that was added to see if it correctly ended up in the QTableWidget.
-In the next section we will create a new version of this test, only this time we will pull in the data from an external data source, and check that the data we add to the QTableWidget is correct.
+In the next section we will create a new version of this test, only this time we will pull in the data from an external data source, and check that the data we add to the QTableWidget

 Creating Data Driven Tests